2019 Sri Lanka Easter bombings: Victims

-The bombings initially killed 269 people and injured at least 500.
+The bombings killed 269 people and injured at least 500.
 Initially, 359 fatalities were reported; the Ministry of Health later reduced the number by 106 after cross-referencing DNA samples to body parts.
-The majority of the dead are Sri Lankans, with at least 45 foreigners among those killed.
+The majority of the fatalities were Sri Lankans, while 49 foreigners were among those killed.
 In 2024, a woman injured in the St. Sebastian's Church bombing died of her injuries, making her the 270th victim.